dhakkada/dhakkada.github.io/experience.md

 Richmond is a kindergarten through fifth-grade school with an enrollment that averages around 350 students.
 It is a Title I school.

 My duties as a professional school counselor included:
-* Providing social, emotional, academic and career counseling for students, and connecting families with community resources
+* Providing social, emotional, academic and career counseling for students
+* Connecting families with community resources

 ## [Ceder Park Middle School]()